Weihrauch HW77K Air Rifle Review, Part 2.

 Should you Tune your HW77k air rifle or not?

-In my opinion, yes.
-Weihrauch HW77K air rifles are mass produced and while the machining specifications are unparalleled, variances do exist in spring technology, compression pressures, tolerances and bore finishes.
+In my opinion, yes. when doing a Weihrauch HW77K air rifle review, you must consider the benefits of tuning.
+As these air rifles are mass produced and while the machining specifications are unparalleled, variances do exist in spring technology, compression pressures, tolerances and bore finishes.
 In saying that, I haven’t come across a HW77K or any other air rifle that I have tuned that didn’t benefit from a Vortek Tuning Kit.

 I’m guessing if you just throw a Vortek Tuning kit into a HW77K air rifle without doing the prep work and then shimming ‘up and down’ against speed and grouping results, then the benefits may be marginal.
 As for speed, detuning the .177 and .20 from FAC down to 12 ft. lbs. or less generally gives better results as the recoil is reduced and with the better Vortek spring and guide, more consistent speeds are obtained.